Thank You for your interest in our book...

 Phil Boyle discusses "Preserving the Public in Public Schools," On the Scene with The McCormick Foundation

-the Public in Public Schools is written for anyone interested in improving the effectiveness of public
+Preserving the Public in Public Schools is written

-school leadership and governance.
-From elected board members to superintendents to teachers; from PTA presidents to parents
+members to superintendents to teachers; from PTA presidents to parents to students, this book was written for you as

-to students, this book was written for you as a how-to-guide for reigniting your passion and engaging in the very
+a how-to-guide for reigniting your passion and engaging in the very important work of educating the next generation

-important work of educating the next generation of Americans.
-There is a reason the word "Public" comes first
+of Americans.
+There is a reason the word "Public" comes first in "Public Schools" and "Public Education"

-in "Public Schools" and "Public Education" and that reason is the focus of this book.
+and that reason is the focus of this book.
 That reason is you.

-systems from across the country.
+public school systems from across the country.

 To Order Copies